 Nest automatically turns itself down when nobody’s home to help the customer save energy and, depending on the type of boiler the customer uses, can now control the hot water tank as well as the heating.

 Hive is the offering from British Gas.
 It is not as "smart" as Nest but makes it extremely easy for people to manage their heating and hot water (depending on boiler type) via a smartphone or tablet.

 Hive enables remote on/off control, extensive daily and weekly scheduling, frost protection, holiday mode, and handy geolocation tracking that can send reminders to turn your heating on before you get home, or to alert you if you’ve left it on.

 British Gas also offers Hive Multizone (£179), which is designed for homes that already have more than one thermostat already.
 This enables the customer to control more than one zone—for example upstairs and downstairs—via a single app, which should make heating more efficient and the house more comfortable.

-Unlike the competitionm tado° relies heavily on geofencing to track each member of the household (so long as they have a mobile device).
-As a result, it knows that it should turn the heat off when everybody has left the house and similarly, when it detects someone coming back from work or school, it fires up the boiler.
+Unlike the competition, tado° relies heavily on geofencing to track each member of the household (so long as they have a mobile device).
+As a result, it knows that it should turn the heat off when everybody has left the house and similarly when it detects someone coming back from work or school, it fires up the boiler.

 tado° also uses its internet connection to monitor the weather so it can time when and how hot the heating needs to be given the forecast.